About the LL.M. in American Law for Foreign Lawyers

-Tuition and fees for the 2012-2013 academic year are $31,762.80 if a student completes the 24 credits required for graduation.
-Students from Latin America and the Caribbean may qualify for a nominal scholarship and the same reduced tuition as in-state J.D. students, which is $15,753.12 for 24 credits.
+Tuition and fees for the 2014-2015 academic year are $32,524.32 if a student completes the 24 credits required for graduation.
+Students from Latin America and the Caribbean nations may qualify for a nominal scholarship and the same reduced tuition as in-state J.D. students, which is $16,514.32 for 24 credits.
 Click here for more detailed information about tuition and expenses.

 FSU College of Law has a limited number of merit-based, partial scholarships available for students in the LL.M. in American Law for Foreign Lawyers program.
-The university maintains a comprehensive Web site of scholarship and fellowship opportunities for international students.
 Applicants are also encouraged to seek financial assistance through their governments or other outside sources.

 To encourage participation by law graduates from Caribbean and Latin American countries, the State of Florida offers substantial support by providing tuition at the same rate as state residents.